mjamroz/react-native-tflite-camera/README.md

 For more information, see [react-native-camera](https://github.com/react-native-community/react-native-camera)

-# Real time image classification with React Native
+# Real time Object detection with React Native and tflite

-Earlier attempts at Image classification over React Native involved sending image data to the model classifier by sending the image over the bridge or storing the image to disk and accessing the image on the native side.
-Here's an attempt at live image classification by processing from the camera feed on the native side and getting the output as a byte stream on the JS side using the react-native-camera-tflite library.
+Earlier attempts at Object detection over React Native involved sending image data to the tflite model classifier by sending the image over the bridge or storing the image to disk and accessing the image on the native side.
+Here's an attempt at live object detection by processing from the camera feed on the native side and getting the output / confidence as a string on the JS side using the react-native-tflite-camera library.

 Huge shout-out to the people over at [react-native-camera](https://github.com/react-native-community/react-native-camera).
 This is essentially just a fork of their awesome work.

-Note: This is currently developed only for Android but could be implemented for iOS.
-(See [here](https://github.com/jigsawxyz/react-native-coreml-image) for a CoreML implementation on iOS).
+Note: This is currently developed only for Android.
+I am planning to add the support for ios as well.
+Any contribution is welcomed.

 To start, let's create an empty react native project:

 ```
-react-native init mobilenetapp
+react-native init tfliteapp
-cd mobilenet-app
+cd tfliteapp
 ```

 Let's add our dependencies: